Khoat/OPE/readme.txt

 ------------------------------------------------------------------------
-A. LEARNING ALGORITHMS
+A. LEARNING

-Implementations are included in folders each of which is named according to the name of the corresponding algorithm.
-Each folder includes a file implementing the algorithm and the other file run the algorithm to learn model from a large corpus.
+To learn LDA by a method, do the following steps:

+- Change the current directory to the folder which contain a learning method (e.g., ML-FW)
-Estimate a model by change directory to folder of an algorithm and executing:
+- Estimate a model by executing:

      python run_[name of algorithm].py  [train file] [setting file] [model folder] [test data folder]

-[train file]                      path of the training data.
+[train file]                      the training data.
-[setting file]                    path of setting file provides parameters
+[setting file]                    setting file which provides parameters for learning/inference.
-                                  for learning.
-[model folder]                    path of the folder for saving the learned model.
+[model folder]                    folder for saving the learned model.
-[test data folder]             	  path of the folder contains data for computing
-                                  perplexity (described in details in B).
+[test data folder]             	 folder containing data for computing perplexity (described in details in B).

 The model folder will contain some more files.
 These files contain some statistics of how the model is after a mini-batch is processed.
-These statistics include topic mixture sparsity, perplexity of the model, top ten words of each topic, and time for finishing the E and M steps.
+These statistics include topic mixture sparsity, perplexity, top ten words of each topic, and time for finishing the E and M steps.

 Example: python ./run_ML_FW.py ../data/nyt_50k.txt ../settings.txt ../models/ML_FW/nyt ../data